Original-Linux/Running_Linux0.11/README.md

 Linux-0.11
 ==========

-The old Linux kernel source ver 0.11 which has been tested under modern Linux,  Mac OSX and Windows.
+The old Linux kernel source ver 0.11 which has been tested under modern Linux and Mac OSX.

 ##1.
 Build on Linux